 It took FOREEEEEEEVER!

-Others say opening gifts is a must!
 They think its fun spending the time with loved ones sharing in all the gifts for the new little one!
 They think watching the mom-to-be open the present they brought to be the best part of the shower and are pretty disappointed if the mama doesn’t.

 Many believe it is selfish and rude not to.
 Declaring that if you didn’t want to be the center of attention, you shouldn’t have agreed to have a baby shower in the first place.
 Because isn’t that the whole idea behind a shower?